Mykhailo Chechetov: Biography

-On January 20, 2015, the General Prosecutor's Office claimed Chechetov a suspect on suspicion of abuse of power and forgery.
-On February 21 he was bailed out for almost ₴5 million.
+On 20 January 2015 the General Prosecutor's Office informed Chechetov of suspicion of abuse of power and forgery.
+On 21 February he was bailed out for almost ₴5 million.

-Chechetov committed suicide on the night of February 27, 2015, by jumping from the window of his apartment, located on the 17th floor.
+Chechetov committed suicide on the night of 27 February 2015 by jumping from the window of his apartment, located on the 17th floor.
 He left behind his wife Natalia Chechetov (born in 1954 and an employee of the Ukrainian parliament) and his daughter Tatiana Chechetov-Terashvili (born 1979 and a lecturer of the Kharkiv National University of Economics).